June 3rd: Remember Mosier, Stop Tar Sands Bomb Trains

 June 5th: Youth Against Line 3

-This rally in Terry Schrunk Plaza organized by Portland Youth Climate Council was a success and an inspiration.
-Four high school students from the PYCC and XRPDX’s own faithful editor Austen Lethbridge-Scarl gave speeches that radiated energy, intelligence, and commitment.
+This rally in Terry Schrunk Plaza organized by Portland Youth Climate Strike was a success and an inspiration.
+Four high school students from the PYCS and XRPDX’s own faithful editor Austen Lethbridge-Scarl gave speeches that radiated energy, intelligence, and commitment.
 One young women, who did not know about Line 3 until that morning, wrote a rap song that same day, and it was wonderful.
 They even took a break from speeches and danced in the center of the plaza!
 To top it off, the rally got a major boost with the presence of media (KATU and The Oregonian).

 June 7: Solidarity Rally: Stop Line 3, Stop The Money Pipeline